meshstyles/bash_downloaders/README.md

     -   after `#cutoff` should the fully working and fully self contained part which only rely on `link` and `useragent`
 -   create a new branch and put in a pull request if you want to contribute

+### dev dependencies

+-   the script is for bash so you need bash and the default tools
+-   dos2unix since some files might be formatted the wrong way

 ## upcoming

 -   a better readme
 -   debian setup script (maybe)